Land Development Ordinance

 The land development ordinance update project started in November of 2021 with stakeholder interviews, meetings with the Citizens Advisory Committee and Technical Advisory Committee and an online survey.
 The initial survey to collect community feedback on priorities for the LDO rewrite garnered 761 responses.
 Thank you to every resident who took the time to respond, since your replies are an important component in developing a community-driven code for the built environment.

 The project is anticipated to continue through 2023, and there will be multiple opportunities for public input during that timeframe.
-Forthcoming public meetings include:
+Below are the public meetings held thus far:

 - April 6, 2022 – 6 – 9 p.m. at City Hall – City Council/Planning Commission Joint Workshop